 - You would like to keep a single mortgage payment

-Now that we’ve reached the end of this article, you should have a better idea of the differences between a home equity loan and cash-out refi as well as some of the factors that go into determining which is right for you.
-If you’re ready to get started, you can apply online here or give us a call at (800) 785-4788.
+If you’re ready to get started with a cash-out refi, you can apply online or give us a call at (800) 785-4788.
 If you still have questions, you can leave us a note in the comments below.

 If you don’t want to tap into your home equity or don’t have enough built up to accomplish your financial goals, a personal loan could be a good option that might make more sense for your financial situation.
 Our friends at Rocket Loans® offer personal loans up to $45,000.